zer0glitch/ocpv-ansible-example/README.md

    EOT
    ```
   * `oc apply -f nodenetworkconfigurationpolicy.yml`

-#### Creating a Virtual Machine with ansible (Autmmated Install)
-  * Create a virtual machine
-  * The role will use a virtual machine jinja2 [template](https://github.com/zer0glitch/ocpv/blob/main/roles/create_vm/templates/vm-template.yaml.j2)
-  * The template offers benefits over just a standard openshift VM template, by using Ansible variables, the template can be customized quickly.

-    * Run `ansible-playbook -vv create-vms.yaml` to create a virtual machine
-    * Run `oc get vms --all-namespaces` or go to the UI and select *Virtual Machines* in the menu

 #### Creating a Virtual Machine with ansible and configure a web server (Autmmated Install)
    * Look at the [setup-web-server.yml playbook](https://github.com/zer0glitch/ocpv-ansible-example/blob/main/standup-web-server.yml)